Subaru Touch Up Paint

 Find Your Subaru Color and Subaru Paint Code

 Subaru did not make it easy to find the color code.
-For some reason, they put the color plate on top of the drivers side strut.
+For some reason, they sometimes put the color plate on top of the drivers side strut.
 Now, this is a ridiculous location but so it goes.
-Look for the three digit code on the strut tower.
-Typical Subaru paint color codes are three digits long and compsed of numbers and letters.
+In recent years, they have become more reasonable and put the color plate in the driver or passenger side door jambs.
+Typical Subaru paint codes are three digits long and composed of numbers and letters.

 Examples of Where to Find Your Subaru Color Code